 As we all learn to be present in each other’s presence and to be better listeners at the same time, Loiko cautioned that the most important thing to remember is, “to not give up.”
 She added, “We all have different perspectives in life and that will always dictate how we proceed forward.
 The key is to understand that just because someone doesn’t hear you right now in this moment, doesn’t mean your opinion isn’t valuable.
 If you believe it, then keep saying it.”

-Register for the ASUG Women Connect webcast, “Focusing on Economy, Gender, and More to Create an Equitable Workplace” on Aug.
-27, 2020.
-Liuba Loiko will share more from her personal story and tips on how to keep the needle moving on equality.
+Watch the on-demand ASUG Women Connect webcast, “Focusing on Economy, Gender, and More to Create an Equitable Workplace,” where Liuba Loiko shares more from her personal story and tips on how to keep the needle moving on equality.